pharmaR/riskassessment/README.md

 The MIT License (MIT)<br>
 Copyright © 2020 Fission Labs and R Validation Hub contributors

-Note: Permission notice and Copyright notice to be added as per client requirements.
+Note: Permission and Copyright notices to be added as per client requirements.